 In order to fulfil its tasks, the EASCG will:

-- facilitate the sharing of the various member organisations’ visions to develop a common understanding on standardisation needs to support the coordinated deployment of SESAR solutions;
+- facilitate the sharing of the various member organisations’ visions to develop a common understanding on standardisation needs to support the coordinated deployment of the SESAR programme; as well as to support the evolution of EU regulations on ATM/ANS operations and airborne and ground equipment;

 - identify and share a common recognition of the fields of competencies of the various contributors in order to avoid the risk of overlapping activities;

-- establish and maintain a bidirectional information flow between SJU, the SDO's and all relevant actors, to ensure that changes, delays, and new developments can be taken into account;
+- establish and maintain a bidirectional information flow between SJU, the SDO's, EASA and all relevant actors, to ensure that changes, delays, and new developments can be taken into account;

 - maintain awareness of the status of upstream rationale and progress associated with identified needs for standardisation activities.